catalyst-cloud/catalystcloud-docs/source/image.rst

   dpkg-reconfigure cloud-init

 Compute instances receive their network configuration from our cloud metadata agent and DHCP servers.
-As such, it is recommended to configure its network interfaces (sudo vi /etc/network/interfaces) to use DHCP instead of a static IP.
+As such, it is recommended to configure the network interfaces (sudo vi /etc/network/interfaces) to use DHCP instead of a static IP.